efce/voltPy/README.md

 The project requires following python modules: django, unipath, bokeh, numpy, scipy, pandas, django-picklefield.

 # Usage
 The project start as regular Django service (with 'python manage.py runserver'), and is avaiable under http://127.0.0.1:8000/manager/.
 The test file is included from 'EAQt - electrochemical analyzer' to upload, and check and possibilities of the service.
-The file is in the main directory with *:setlocal spell spelllang=en_us.volt extension.
+The file is in the main directory with *.volt extensionn.